 Do one of the following:

 - Click on the title bar.

-- Click on the toolbar (if the toolbar is not currently hidden).
+- Click on the toolbar if the toolbar is shown.

 - Select Console from the context menu.